 - A little less than 11 hours in middle school

 - Close to 11 hours in high school

 These times refer to on-task time, or the time it will take most students to complete the PARCC summative tests in both content areas.
-While it is anticipated that most students will complete the tests within these estimated times, schools will be asked to schedule additional time to ensure that students who work at slower rates can complete the assessments.
-Schools also will continue to make special accommodations for children with disabilities who have specific requirements and arrangements established.
+While it is anticipated that most students will complete these tests within these estimated times, schools will be asked to schedule additional time to ensure that students who work at slower rates can complete the assessments.
+Schools also will continue to make special accommodations for children with disabilities who have specific requirements or arrangements established.

 Specific unit times and scheduling considerations can be found here.

 Information about scheduling grades together can be found here.